microsoft/dotnet/releases/net462/dotnet462-changes.md

 * Disallowed WAM option in native ADAL for AAD authorization.
 [201411]
 * Fix in bulletin MS16-091.
 [222831]
 * Fix for a crash that may occur when the connection pool is being replenished and during replenishment of the pool, the connection to SQL server fails.
 [229717]
+* An OverflowException or IndexOutOfRangeException may be thrown during the prelogin phase of opening a SQL Connection due to receiving a TDS packet that is smaller than expected.
+[395584, 395586, 395589, 395592] [Added: May 2017]

 ## WCF